 - If your mind wanders focus your attention back to your breaths.

-- Maintain this meditation practice for 2-3 minutes to start and then try it for longer periods when you get better.
+- Maintain this meditation practice for 2-3 minutes to start and then try it for longer periods when you get more advanced.

-Try these baths and tips to make your bath more relaxing and lower blood pressure in minutes:
+Try these baths and tips to make your bath more relaxing:

 - Chamomile Tea: Yes, the actual tea!
 It calms the whole body and mind in a natural way.
-Add the tea bags directly to your bath water or steep it ahead of time and the pour the tea into your bath.
+Add the tea bags directly to the bath water or steep it ahead of time and the pour the tea into the bath.

 - Oatmeal Bath: You can buy ready-made packets to add to the water.
-The oatmeal will give your skin a layer of protection that moisturizers and softens.
+The oatmeal will give the skin a layer of protection moisturizing and softening.